Introduction

 directory, they become usable by the builder.
 Please note that only valid, non-expired certificates will appear in the certificates list.

-You may then deploy your signed apps to all the devices that are listed in the app's provisioning profile (see 7) with the generated .ipa, automatically after each build (OTA), or manually (see 2.)
+You may then deploy your signed apps to all the devices that are listed in the app's provisioning profile with the generated .ipa, automatically after each build (OTA), or manually (see How to deploy.)

-If you want to deploy your own signed apps on an iOS device, you need a provisioning profile for it.
+If you want to deploy your own signed apps on an iDevice, you need a provisioning profile for it.

 Sure.
 Just make sure that the App ID you specify in Unity matches the App ID in the provisioning profile.